 Do I need to hire a bicycle accident attorney?

-There is no law that specifically requires a bicycle accident victim to hire an attorney, but attorneys will work to help you get reimbursed for any injuries that have incurred.
+There is no law that specifically requires a bicycle accident victim to hire an attorney, but attorneys will work to help you get reimbursed for any injuries that have been incurred.
 Damages could include medical bills, medical treatment, prescription drugs, lost wages, and emotional distress suffered from the injuries.
 It is very difficult to deal with insurance companies, and insurance companies will always try to downplay and pay the least amount of money possible to the plaintiff.

 If you are loved one has been injured in a bicycle accident, whether caused by another bicycle or another vehicle, contact a top-rated team of attorneys at Heidari Law Group.
 Our personal injury attorneys will work to make sure that you received maximum compensation for your injuries.
 A bicycle injury could be very severe, and can take months, even years to heal.
 It is essential to hire an attorney who has experience dealing with bicycle accidents.